nenves/MCW-Cognitive-services-and-deep-learning/Whiteboard design session/WDS trainer guide - Cognitive services and deep learning.md

     Yes, they could build a DNN that performs classification against the document tensors (or vectors of word frequencies).

 4. For this scenario, Contoso has indicated an interest in using TensorFlow, but is concerned about the complexity of jumping right in.
-They are wondering if TFLearn would provide an easier framework they could use as a stepping stone to the full-blown TensorFlow, which would enable them to build TensorFlow compatible models so that they can "graduate" to using TensorFlow when the team is ready.
+They are wondering if Keras would provide an easier framework they could use as a stepping stone to the full-blown TensorFlow, which would enable them to build TensorFlow compatible models so that they can "graduate" to using TensorFlow when the team is ready.

     TensorFlow is a robust framework for performing machine learning, including building neural networks.
-The TFLearn library builds upon Tensorflow and provides an easy-to-use and understand high-level API for implementing deep neural networks, complete with tutorials and examples.
-Models built with TFLearn are TensorFlow models, so if they choose to move fully towards the lower level TensorFlow API's, then they could do so without having to re-create the models.
+The Keras library builds upon Tensorflow and provides an easy-to-use and understand high-level API for implementing deep neural networks, complete with tutorials and examples.
+Models built with Keras are TensorFlow models, so if they choose to move fully towards the lower level TensorFlow API's, then they could do so without having to re-create the models.

 5. What would a very simple DNN that performs this classification look like?
 Sketch the graph of input nodes, hidden layer nodes, and output nodes.

     ![Input of terms (size of vocab) nodes point to hidden layers nodes, which point to output layer (binary classifier has two outputs) nodes: 1 (auto), and 0 (home).](images/Whiteboarddesignsessiontrainerguide-CognitiveServicesanddeeplearningimages/media/image7.png "Graph of input nodes, hidden layer nodes, and output nodes")

-6. Assuming they will be using a fully connected DNN with a softmax activation function to train the classifier using a regression and TFLearn, pseudo code the code you would write to construct the network you just illustrated.
+6. Assuming they will be using a fully connected DNN with a sigmoid activation function to train the classifier using Keras, pseudo code the code you would write to construct the network you just illustrated.

     ```python
     net = tflearn.input_data(shape=[None, ...])